Original Issue Discount Debt (OID) Tutorial (12:43)

 On the financial statements, the “Loss on Unamortized OID on Repayment” counts as another expense on the Income Statement.

-Cash Interest, OID Amortization, and Loss on Unamortized OID on Repayment all reduce the company’s Pre-Tax Income, Taxes, and Net Income.
+Cash Interest, OID Amortization, and the Loss on Unamortized OID on Repayment all reduce the company’s Pre-Tax Income, Taxes, and Net Income:

-These items boost the company’s FCF because they’re non-cash items that reduce the company’s taxes, similar to Depreciation.
+These items boost the company’s Free Cash Flow because they’re non-cash items that reduce the company’s taxes, similar to Depreciation.

 In most cases, no, not really.

 Most Debt is not issued at a huge discount to par value; the 1-3% range is typical in normal markets.